Table of Contents

 Pros of React Native:

 - True Native experience

-- You get a native look and feel for your apps.
+- Get a native look and feel for your apps

 - Add native iOS (Swift) or Android code (Kotlin) without major effort